Open topic with navigation

 The debug trace option allows you to view the actual packets that are sent and received on the client side.
 This option is available only when running in debug mode (see Running an xfServerPlus session in debug mode from xfNetLink Synergy).

 If encryption is enabled, the log will display a string of 10 asterisks instead of the actual data for packets that contain encrypted data.
-In addition, the type of encryption (master or slave) will be included in the connection information.

 You cannot view packets on the client if you have an OpenVMS server.
 However, OpenVMS users can view packets on the server side in the xfServerPlus log.
 See Using server-side logging.